ideal-lab5/idn-sdk/contracts/idn-contract-lib/examples/rand-extension-example/README.md

 ## What it demonstrates

 - **Chain Extension Integration**: Shows how to define and use a custom chain extension (`RandExtension`) to retrieve randomness from the runtime
-- **IDN Randomness Consumption**: Demonstrates how smart contracts can consume verifiable randomness from the IDN network
+- **IDN Randomness Consumption**: Demonstrates how smart contracts can consume verifiable randomness from the IDN
 - **Event Emission**: Emits events when new randomness is fetched and stored
 - **Error Handling**: Proper error handling for randomness retrieval failures

 ## Key Components

 ### RandExtension Chain Extension

 - Extension ID: `666`
 - Function ID: `1101` for `fetch_random`
 - Takes a 32-byte subject as input and returns 32 bytes of randomness
 - Interfaces with the runtime's randomness source

 ### RandExtension Contract

 - Stores the latest fetched random value
 - Provides `update()` method to fetch new randomness using a subject seed
 - Provides `get()` method to retrieve the current stored random value